 It should be noted that the net contributions approach, like the minimum balance method, is a way to determine ownership of funds that remain in an account, not a rule for allocating withdrawals from a commingled fund.
+However, the proportion of separate and community funds in the account at the time of a withdrawal can be determined using the net contributions approach, and the withdrawal can be allocated based on another tracing approach, such as community-out-first, \\\\\ determines character, LIFO, FOFO, pro-rata, etc.

-The question arises as to how to allocate withdrawals from a joint account in calculating "net contributions."
-The statute says "less all withdrawals made by or for the party that have not been paid to or applied to the use of any other party."
+In determining "net contributions," the statute says "less all withdrawals made by or for the party that have not been paid to or applied to the use of any other party."
 This allocation rule would require the tracer to determine which party made each withdrawal, and the use to which the withdrawal was put.
 If the funds were used to pay community living expenses, it would be allocated to the community funds in the account.
-In cases involving many transactions over time, the tracing effort could more difficult and more expensive than a mechanical rule like community-out-first, which does not require an assessment of who made the withdrawals and what they were used for.
+In cases involving many transactions over time, the tracing effort could more difficult and more labor intensive than a mechanical rule like community-out-first, which does not require an assessment of who made the withdrawals and what they were used for.